 Time to Write

 Once a child has begun learning their alphabet and the sounds, they are expected to reproduce the letters on paper.
-This is the beginning of their education in writing, and English KS2 are expected to be able to write with enough skill to create a paper with readable words.
-For teachers, this is a time when a resource like Primary Works can help them educate their students with lesson plans created just for this age group.
+This is the beginning of their education in writing, and English KS2 Powerpoints are expected to be able to write with enough skill to create a paper with readable words.
+For teachers, this is a time when a resource like Primary Teaching Resources can help them educate their students with lesson plans created just for this age group.
 It gives them an additional boost in the classroom to help students progress at reasonable pace for their age level.

 Combining Reading and Writing